 I am out of downloading and uploading energy.
 So I will save that drive and what is now one of our favorite tours for the next post!
 All I can say is, can anything top this week?
 Stay tuned!

-let the mountains sing together for joy” Psalm 98:8
+Let the rivers clap their hands, let the mountainssing together for joy” Psalm 98:8

 As I started writing this, we finished our second week of hiking and sightseeing in Pittsfield, Massachusetts.
 These have been two AMAZING weeks.
 We had no idea if I could hike – I could – nor how the weather would be.
 We only had one unexpected snowstorm.
 Thankfully, we brought all of our cold-weather clothing, gloves, hats, etc.